streamich/react-use/docs/useRaf.md

 # `useRaf`

-React animation hook that forces component to re-render on each `reaquestAnimationFrame`, returns number of frames passed.
+React animation hook that forces component to re-render on each `reaquestAnimationFrame`, returns percentage of time elapsed.

 ## Usage